Preetam/failure-detector/README.md

 ![slide](https://cloud.githubusercontent.com/assets/379404/11109137/691dd8b6-88bb-11e5-9a57-bcf1ff42f63c.png)

 All of the nodes in a cluster are organized into a chain ordered by ID.
-The nodes with the lowest ID is at the head of the chain.
+The node with the lowest ID is at the head of the chain.
 Each node waits for a heartbeat from its *trusted* process or node.
 If a heartbeat is not received by some timeout, the node is suspected to have failed.
 Any node that suspects the failure of the node immediately before it in the chain assumes the role of